syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 ![Show date picker](images/date-navigation/show_date_picker.png)

+To know more about how to customize the Date Picker's ppearance in the Flutter Calendar, you can check on this video.

+<style>#flutterChartVideoTutorial{width : 90% !important; height: 300px !important }</style>
+<iframe id='flutterChartVideoTutorial' src='https://www.youtube.com/embed/f16Mvv6_88g'></iframe>

 ## Show today button
 You can enable the today button by using the [showTodayButton] property in the calendar, which displays the today button in the header view.
 It allows you to quickly navigate from the current view to the today's view.